wermos/Fast5x5/README.md

 ```

 ### Creating a matrix
-In order to create a matrix you need to create a object from the `BaseMatrix<Type, NRows, NCols, MatSize, MaxVecSize>` class
+In order to create a matrix you need to create a object from the `BaseMatrix<Type, NRows, NCols, MaxVecSize>` class
 where `NRows` and `NCols` are the matrix dimensions and `MaxVecSize` the maximum vector size of type `Type` your hardware can support.

 ```c++